 Place value provides a structure for creating numbers.
 It helps you understand the meaning of the number.
-Place value is also needed to understand number order.
-Because of place value many numbers with only 10 digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9 can be created.

-Answer the following questions thinking about place value as a structure:
+You also need place value to understand number order.
+Because of place value, we can create many numbers with only 10 digits: 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.
+Answer the following questions to think about place value as a structure:

 - Add the number 16 and 7.
 What is your answer?
 How does the structure of place value help you add these numbers? - Is it easier or harder to add 2-digit numbers when there is a zero in the ones place?
-Why? - What is the largest 4-digit number you can create? - What is the smallest 4-digit number?
+Why is this so? - What is the largest 4-digit number you can create? - What is the smallest 4-digit number?
 How did you figure this out?